DavidEaton/Menominee/DevelopmentProcess.md

 #### This application was designed with Domain Droven Design (DDD) principles in mind.

 ## <a href="https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations">Design validation into the domain model layer</a>
 In DDD, validation rules can be thought as invariants.
 The main responsibility of an aggregate is to enforce invariants across state changes for all the entities within that aggregate.
+For example, the Person domain aggregate class enforces the business rule, "Person can have only one Primary Phone", via ValidationAttribute named PersonCanHaveOnlyOnePrimaryPhoneAttribute.
 ### Implement validations in the domain model layer
 Validations are usually implemented in domain entity constructors or in methods that can update the entity.
 There are multiple ways to implement validations, such as verifying data and raising exceptions if the validation fails.
 There are also more advanced patterns such as using the Specification pattern for validations, and the Notification pattern to return a collection of errors instead of returning an exception for each validation as it occurs.